 In the most basic sense a VegTrug is a container big enough to grow plants in.
-The reality is that they are a space-saving extra slice of garden with perfect soil that also looks great.
-The bragging rights are massive when your friends are introduced to an overflowing VegTrug.
-It just looks the business.
+VegTrugs are a space-saving way to grow veg, offering an extra slice of garden with perfect soil.

-If you fancy trailing cherry tomatoes place them at the ends of the centre section (the short edges), so the foliage has room to fall over the sides.
+If you fancy trailing cherry tomatoes, place them at the ends of the VegTrug.
+Their foliage will have room to fall over the sides.
 This technique works well because the deeper soil will help steady roots, but fruits can trail over the edge and dangle above the snails.

-Don’t plant tall veggies like runner beans because you won’t be able to reach them.
-There are frames and trellis available for climbers, but make sure you can easily reach your produce without a ladder.
-You can’t go wrong with a dwarf runner bean called Hestia snuggled down in a VegTrug.
+The standard VegTrug isn’t suitable for tall veggies like runner beans because you won’t be able to reach them.
+There are frames and trellises available for climbers, but make sure you can easily reach your produce without a ladder.
+Consider dwarf runner beans like ‘Hestia’, these work well snuggled down in a VegTrug.

 Pros of a VegTrug

-You’ll need to fill a VegTrug with fresh soil so this means no weeds, no stones, no parasites and, if you don’t like them, no worms.
+- VegTrugs are filled with fresh soil so this means no weeds, no stones, no parasites and (if you don’t like them) no worms.
 New fresh soil means there’s plenty of nutrients for plants to thrive on.

-VegTrugs are a great starting point for new gardeners who feel a bit nervous about digging up their lawn and want to start small scale.
+- VegTrugs are a great starting point for new gardeners who feel a bit nervous about digging up their lawn and want to start small scale.
 It’s as clean as gardening gets.
-VegTrugs are contained and ‘safe’ so newbies probably won’t come face to face with a millipede.

-If you are a fair weather gardener you can put your Trug away for the winter.
-If you are hardcore (come on now, rain doesn’t hurt!) you can grow some Christmas sprouts, cabbages and purple sprouting in the winter months, just keep them in the centre section and harvest before springtime seeds need a home.
+- If you are a fair weather gardener you can put your Trug away for the winter.
+If you are hardcore you can continuing growing over winter.
+Grow some Christmas sprouts, cabbages and purple sprouting in the winter months, just keep them in the centre section and harvest before springtime seeds need a home.

 You’ll be pleased to hear there are fewer cons than pros.

-Water runs freely from a VegTrug base.
-They have a liner to keep the soil in but let water out, so although they look really smart don’t place one on your jet-washed patio or perfectly oiled decking because you’ll have dirty water pouring from the base each time you water it.
-A good idea is to put a VegTrug somewhere suitable for watering and place a growbag full of cut and come again lettuce beneath it.
+- Water runs freely from a VegTrug base so it can get a little messy underneath them.
+They have a liner to keep the soil in but let water out.
+It’s a good idea to put a VegTrug somewhere suitable for watering and place a growbag full of cut and come again lettuce beneath it.
 They love shade and will appreciate the second hand water.

 VegTrugs are a good investment in my opinion, as are any types of containers, even simple plastic tubs you can fill with space hungry potatoes.
 If you have time to water and feed a Vegtrug, and you don’t have the ground space they are well worth the effort.
 For older people and mobility impaired folk they can be sanity savers.
 Pop one on your Christmas list this year.